Skip to content

 The classic example is France, 1894.
 Captain Alfred Dreyfus, a Jewish army officer, was wrongly convicted of spying for Germany.
 Many people assumed a Jew could not really be French.
 (Britannica: Dreyfus affair)

 After 1948, the same suspicion got a new target: Israel.
-Today you hear that Jewish citizens are "Israel-first," that synagogues or campus groups are foreign agents, or that "Zionists" (a word that should mean supporters of Israel's national movement, but is often used to mean Jews in general) always serve another country's interests.
+The same claims appear as allegations that Jewish citizens are "Israel-first," that synagogues or campus groups are foreign agents, or that "Zionists" (a word that should mean supporters of Israel's national movement, but is often used to mean Jews in general) always serve another country's interests.
 U.S. civil-rights guidance and many Holocaust-education frameworks note that accusing Jews of greater loyalty to Israel than to their own countries can cross into antisemitism.
-(United Nations: Holocaust remembrance programme; Britannica: Zionism)
+(U.S. Department of State: National strategy to counter antisemitism (2023 fact sheet); Britannica: Zionism)

 Timeline